vuejs/docs/src/cookbook/gradual-compositionapi-migration.md

 The second example is reusable throughout the application across multiple components, not just for the gitHub API as the first example shows.

-[VueUse](https://vueuse.js.org/) is a great resource to explore that covers many of these encapsulated use cases.
+[VueUse](https://vueuse.js.org/) is a great resource to explore that covers many of these encapsulated use cases, ready to use in your application.

 ## Alternative Patterns